fairlearn/fairlearn/TERMINOLOGY.md

 - Regression:
     - Statistical Parity: A predictor f satisfies statistical parity under a distribution over (X, A, Y) if f(X) is independent of the group attribute A. Since 0 ≤ f(X) ≤ 1, this is equivalent to P[f(X) ≥ z | A = a] = P[f(X) ≥ z] for all a in A and z in [0,1]. [[Agarwal et al.]]( https://arxiv.org/pdf/1905.12843.pdf)
     - Bounded Group Loss: A predictor f satisfies bounded group loss at level ζ under a distribution over (X, A, Y ) if E[loss(Y, f(X)) | A = a] ≤ ζ for all a. [[Agarwal et al.]]( https://arxiv.org/pdf/1905.12843.pdf)

+When assessing fairness of models we can measure disparity between groups in a variety of ways.
+While the criteria above are either fulfilled or not, a disparity metric provides a numerical value with which we can interpret fairness and compare models.
+We provide the functionality to convert common metrics from scikit-learn to group metrics, i.e. metrics that are evaluated on the entire data set, but also on each group individually.
+Additionally, group metrics tell us the minimum and maximum metric value and for which groups these values were observed.
+In certain cases we might be interested in the spread between minimum and maximum metric value, or the ratio between them.
+All of these are provided by group metric objects.
+For more information refer to `fairlearn.metrics.metrics_engine.py`.

 ### Fairness assessment